eman-ekaf/Phishable/README.md

 # Key

-DOD = Date of Disregard
+**DOD** = Date of Disregard

-RFN = Reason for Negligence
+**RFN** = Reason for Negligence

-DOM = Date of Mitigation
+**DOM** = Date of Mitigation

+**Refusal** = Contact was made, the issue is understood, but refused to mitigate the vulnerability or vulnerabilities

+**Unresponsive** = Attempts were made to notify the organization with no response or action taken on the domain to mitigate the issue

+**Inaction** = Contact was made, the issue is understood, mitigation was promised, but no action to mitigate the vulnerability or vulnerabilities was made

-All affiliated domains and subdomains are under the umbrella of the parent organization and all have the same misconfiguration.
+All affiliated domains and subdomains are believed to be under the umbrella of the parent organization and all have the same misconfiguration(s).

 # Why?

 I'm always looking at the DNS of any domain I come across for fun and I come across a lots of misconfigurations in regards to email security from the largest organizations to the smallest.
-Being that phishing is the #1 way to gain initial access, and that it takes virtually 0 time and resources to get DNS right, I made this "wall of shame and negligence".
+Being that phishing is the #1 way to gain initial entry, and that it takes virtually 0 time and resources to get DNS right, I made this project listing domains with misconfigured DNS.

-The ultimate goal of this project is to spread awareness about which domains are contributing to the global phishing problem and maybe if this list gets popular enough it will put pressure on those who refuse to change.
+The ultimate goal of this project is to spread awareness about which domains are contributing to the global phishing problem and maybe if this project gets popular enough it will put pressure on those who refuse to change while being a good resource for organizations to better gauge risk when conducting business.

 # Methodology and details